AN/GSQ-154 (V)

 A 28 Volt Mercury battery is used.

-The battery compartment is a clyinder that is 7" long 2.80" I.D. (that matches the clyinder for the TCxxx components).
+The battery compartment is a cylinder that is 7" long 2.80" I.D. (that matches the cylinder for the TCxxx components).

 The battery compartment is only 4.75" deep, the seismic module is in the bottom of the battery compartment.
 There is a spongy grey foam donut in the bottom of the battery compartment so I expect that the battery is a cylinder shape and the other white stiff foam part was just packing material.

-Inside there is a connector very similar to those used on a 9 Volt battery, except the connectors are on 0.9" centers and regular 9 Volt battries have their cntacts on 0.5" centers.
+Inside there is a connector very similar to those used on a 9 Volt battery, except the connectors are on 0.9" centers and regular 9 Volt batteries have their contacts on 0.5" centers.

 There is a 4-wire ribbon cable leaving the battery connector: The component appears is another magnetic actuated alarm switch.
-There is a magnet visable inside the battery compartment lid [1] and the magnet strongly effects a compass.
-Inside Photo of Battery end cap showing magnet.
+There is a magnet visible inside the battery compartment lid [1] and the magnet strongly effects a compass.

 Seismic Module [5]